azat-co/aws-intermediate/labs/5-serverless.md

   }'
 ```

-The new items can be observed via HTTP interface by making another GET requests... or in web console in DynamoDB dashboard as shown below:
+The new items can be observed via HTTP interface by making another GET request... or in web console in DynamoDB dashboard as shown below:

 ![](../images/serverless-db.png)